bihealth/reev/docs/doc_manual.rst

 Note, that if there are more than one transcript variant for gene, on the bottom right of this card you can choose and switch between the different transcript variants and the corresponding predictions for this respective transcript variant will be provided above.

+.. _doc_manual_seqvar_population_frequencies:

 Population Frequencies
 ======================

+This card shows the variant's occurence in the control database gnomAD and also provides the respective link-out to gnomAD.

 .. _doc_manual_seqvar_variant_tools:

-This card shows the variant's occurence in the control database gnomAD and also provides the respective link-out to gnomAD.

 Variant Tools
 =============

+This card provides useful further link-outs on variant level to the genome browesers ENSEMBL and UCSC as well as to further resources such as MutationTaster, Varsome, etc.
+By clicking on the “Jump in local IGV” button on the bottom, you can also look at the variant in IGV when you have the respective bam-file opened in your local IGV.

 .. _doc_manual_seqvar_beacon_network:

-This card provides useful further link-outs on variant level to the genome browesers ENSEMBL and UCSC as well as to further resources such as MutationTaster, Varsome, etc.

 Beacon Network
 ==============

+In this card you can connect to others users via the beacon network to search for your variant of interest and associated information at other sites.

 .. _doc_manual_seqvar_variant_validator:

 Variant Validator
 =================

+In this last card you can submit the variant to VariantValidator to obtain gold standard HGVS description to make short to report the variant correctly in your lab report or paper.

 .. _doc_manual_strucvar: